-2. Oozie Coordinator: It runs workflow jobs based on the availability of data and predefined schedules.
+2. Oozie Coordinator: It runs workflow jobs based on data availability and predefined schedules.

 Dynamic typing: it means serializing and deserializing data without generating any code.
 It replaces the code generation process with its statistically typed language as an optional optimization.

-The primary purpose of Hadoop ecosystem is to process the large sets of data either it is structured or unstructured.
-Apache Drill is the low latency distributed query engine which is designed to measure several thousands of nodes and query petabytes of data.
-The drill has a specialized skill to eliminate cache data and releases space.
+The primary purpose of the Hadoop ecosystem is to process large sets of data either it is structured or unstructured.
+Apache Drill is a low latency-distributed query engine that is designed to measure several thousands of nodes and query petabytes of data.
+The drill has a specialized skill to eliminate cache data and release space.

-Apache Zookeeper is an open source project designed to coordinate multiple services in the Hadoop ecosystem.
+Apache Zookeeper is an open-source project designed to coordinate multiple services in the Hadoop ecosystem.
 Organizing and maintaining a service in a distributed environment is a complicated task.
 Zookeeper solves this problem with its simple APIs and Architecture.
-Zookeeper allows developers to focus on core application instead of concentrating on a distributed environment of the application.
+Zookeeper allows developers to focus on core applications instead of concentrating on a distributed environment of the application.

-Flume collects, aggregates and moves large sets of data from its origin and send it back to HDFS.
-It works as a fault tolerant mechanism.
+Flume collects, aggregates, and moves large sets of data from its origin and sends it back to HDFS.
+It works as a fault-tolerant mechanism.
 It helps in transmitting data from a source into a Hadoop environment.
-Flume enables its users in getting the data from multiple servers immediately into Hadoop.
+Flume enables its users in getting data from multiple servers immediately into Hadoop.

-Ambari is an open source software of Apache software foundation.
+Ambari is an open-source software of Apache software foundation.
 It makes Hadoop manageable.
-It consists of a software which is capable of provisioning, managing, and monitoring of Apache Hadoop clusters.
+It consists of software that is capable of provisioning, managing, and monitoring of Apache Hadoop clusters.
 Let's discuss each concept.

 Hadoop cluster monitoring: Ambari provides us with a dashboard for monitoring health and status.